bastien-nagra/microservice/README.md

 You will need to implement the endpoint below to fetch data previously inserted in the DB using hibernate.
 Response is in json format.

-Here is the two interfaces that you will need to implement, with an example for the tv_shows with id 1 :
+Here is the three interfaces that you will need to implement, with an example for the tv_shows with id 1 :

     Method : GET